1ring2rta/Vibe-Training/README.md

 # PostTraining with Zero Code

 LLM post-training should not feel like babysitting 20 scripts, manually hunting datasets, checking logs at 3 a.m.🫸, and praying your eval score 🤗.
-Post-training should be easy as eating a banana (🍌).
+Try this, post-training should be easy as ***t.

 ## Quick Start